-The Candlelight Estates development will integrate different architectural designs and styles in a harmonious blend with the environment, generating a sense of rural elegance.
+The Candlelight Estates development integrates different architectural designs and styles in a harmonious blend with the environment, generating a sense of rural elegance.
 The ultimate goal is to develop home sites that fit the natural setting.

 Construction & Development